 - Serve it.
 Slice the ring, like you would a pie, then use a pie server or spatula to serve the pieces.
 To eat it, use a fork to dig right in!
 Optionally place a small bowl of sour cream, salsa or guacamole in the middle of the ring, or serve these dips on the side for spooning over the taco ring.

 Frequently asked questions

-- Can I make a vegetarian taco ring?
-You sure can, simply swap out the meat for soyrizo or meatless crumbles.
+- How do you make a vegetarian taco ring?
+Swap out the ground beef for soy chorizo or meatless crumbles.

 - What is a taco ring?
 A taco ring is made with 2 cans of crescent roll dough, shaped into a ring with a hole in the middle.
 It’s traditionally filled with taco seasoned ground beef and cheddar cheese.

 - Can you make it ahead of time?
-The taco filling can be made ahead of time, but I recommend assembling the taco ring right before baking it, for the best texture.
-The taco filling can be made up to 3 days in advance and stored in an airtight container in the refrigerator until ready to assemble the taco ring.
+The taco filling can be made ahead of time.
+But I recommend assembling the taco ring right before baking it, for the best texture.
+The taco filling can be made up to 3 days in advance.
+Store it in an airtight container in the refrigerator until ready to assemble the taco ring.
 There’s no need to add more time to the baking of the taco ring when using make-ahead taco filling.

 What to serve with it

 I always serve this recipe with sour cream, salsa and guacamole for dipping.
-You can also serve it with your favorite taco toppings or pair it with the following side dish recipes.
+You can also serve it with your favorite taco toppings, like shredded lettuce, chopped tomatoes, sliced jalapenos, taco sauce or black olives.